saishmalunde8/Breast-Cancer-Classifier/README.md

 * The generated test, validation and training dataset are also stored in "Datasets" folder.

 ## How to run?
-* Open command prompt in the cloned folder.
 * Run the following commands
 ```
 pip install -r requirements.txt